ilpropheta/bellamy/README.md

 - [Visual C++ runtime](https://aka.ms/vs/17/release/vc_redist.x64.exe)
 - [WebView2 runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2/)

-Be sure you have both installed on your system to use bonnet.
+Be sure you have both installed on your system to use `bellamy`.